TRACK CHAIR

 kalle@case.edu

 This minitrack solicits high quality research that uses analytical, empirical, and experimental modeling approaches to explore the increasing complex interplays between information technology and business operations, strategies, and consumer decisions and activities.
-We seek novel studies that systematically explore the complex roles that digitization, information technology, and business analytics play in consumer behavior, customer relationship management, organizational architectures, product design and development, healthcare, education, marketing, sales and services, and supply chain management to provide business insights and implications.
-We are also soliciting comprehensive reviews of relevant research, rigorous case studies, and applications highlighting the use of business analytics, new technologies, methods, and techniques in various business operations.
-There is a growing body of research within the economics, marketing, operations management, information systems, and healthcare communities which are starting to address those issues.
+In particular, we seek novel studies that systematically explore the complex roles that artificial intelligence (AI), digitization, information technology, and business analytics play in consumer behavior, customer relationship management, organizational architectures, product design and development, healthcare, education, marketing, sales and services, and supply chain management to provide business insights and implications.
+We also solicit comprehensive reviews of relevant research, rigorous case studies, and applications highlighting the use of business analytics, new technologies, methods, and techniques in various business operations.
+Topics of interest include, but are not limited to:

 - Application of business analytics and big data in healthcare